microsoft/nni/examples/nas/spos/readme.md

 python scratch.py
 ```

-It will automatically use `architecture_final.json`, which is already tracked here.
+By default, it will use `architecture_final.json`.
+This architecture is provided by the official repo (converted into NNI format).
 You can use any architecture (e.g., the architecture found in step 2) with `--fixed-arc` option.